zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-google.md

 [APZ 107.9] (# apz107.9) {# apz107.9 .ref .apz යනු "Darkness is gone"
-The Blessed One is the darkness, the darkness of hatred, the darkness of darkness, the vision Darkness, filthiness, impure darkness, blindness, unconsciousness Doing, suppressing wisdom, destroying the thing that does not lead to Nirvana.
+The Blessed One is the darkness, the darkness of hatred, the darkness of darkness, the vision Darkness, filthiness, impure darkness, blindness, unconsciousness Doing, suppressing wisdom, destroying the thing that does not lead to Nibbana.
 Removed and appeased.
 Preached.
 'Sitti' means the Blessed One is a rock He lived in the temple.